SohZHong/defi-analysis/README.md

 ## 🚧 Challenges and Solutions
-1. Finding the ABI of the Actual Contract **Challenge:** Aave’s website primarily provides the proxy contract address, making it difficult to retrieve the actual implementation contract’s ABI.
+1. Finding the ABI of the Actual Contract

+**Challenge:** Aave’s website primarily provides the proxy contract address, making it difficult to retrieve the actual implementation contract’s ABI.

-**Solution:** I manually traced the proxy contract and find the correct implementation address (PoolInstance) using Etherscan.
+**Solution:** I manually traced the proxy contract and find the correct the protocol's implementation address (PoolInstance) using Etherscan.

-3. Optimizing Subgraph with Time-Series Data **Challenge:** Handling large amounts of historical transaction data efficiently was a challenge, as querying raw events in bulk could lead to performance bottlenecks
+2. Optimizing Subgraph with Time-Series Data

+**Challenge:** Handling large amounts of historical transaction data efficiently was a challenge, as querying raw events in bulk could lead to performance bottlenecks

 **Solution:** I referred to [The Graph's documentation](https://thegraph.com/docs/en/subgraphs/cookbook/timeseries/) and experimented on another subgraph to familiar myself with time-series aggregation.
 The key metrics can then be pre-computed by the database and improve query performance.

-4. Identifying Relevant Events
+3. Identifying Relevant Events

-**Challenge:** Aave's pool contract emits too many events and I had a hard time trying to identify which is useful.
+**Challenge:** The proxy, implementation contracts from Aave, Compound and Silo emits too many events and I had a hard time trying to identify which is useful.

 **Solution:** I conducted research through ChatGPT and online sources to determine which is useful for a user-focused analysis.
 This helped me modify the subgraph's schema accordingly and avoid unnecessary data processing.

+4. Templating the Silo Factory

+**Challenge**: Silo dynamically deploys new contracts, requiring an efficient way to track each instance without manually updating the subgraph.

+**Solution**: I used The Graph's templating feature to transform `Silo` contracts systematically deployed by the `SiloRepository` contract to automatically register them they are deployed, ensuring scalability and efficiency.